![]() |

 Come and explore with me this national treasure in more detail as I describe stunning beaches, unforgettable hikes, and terrific trails within the park.
 And I've an awe-inspiring activity for you to do that'll just knock-your-socks-off.

 I’ve pulled all this together in one place.
-You can read right now about the Cape Cod National Seashore by clicking here.
+You can read right now about the Cape Cod National Seashore.

 Seemingly oblivious to the constant threat of being overrun by sand, life in this bohemian artist colony just does its own thing.
 A rich source of street life will greet you as you walk up the main drag on a summer’s evening.